Adam van Koeverden

 World and Olympic Champion Kayaker | Sports Analyst, CBC TV

 World Champion kayaker Adam van Koeverden first captured the world’s attention at the 2004 Olympic Games, where he was a double medallist with gold and bronze victories.
-Since then, he has continued to dominate the sport, taking silver at both the 2008 and 2012 Olympic Games, earning two World Championship titles in 2007 and 2011; being named “Canada’s Athlete of the Year” in 2012; and representing Canada at the 2016 Olympic Games in Rio.
+Since then, he dominated the sport, taking silver at both the 2008 and 2012 Olympic Games, earning two World Championship titles in 2007 and 2011; being named “Canada’s Athlete of the Year” in 2012; and representing Canada at the 2016 Olympic Games in Rio.
 Adam shares his story of personal success—infusing it with insight that he’s gained both on the water and off—and how it integrates with strong leadership, overcoming challenges, and the importance of teamwork.

 Adam began kayaking at the Burloak Canoe Club in Oakville when he was 13 years old.
 Not a terribly gifted athlete at that time, he responded to the urging of his mother, who saw a local newspaper ad for the club: “Future Champions Wanted.”
 Soon after, Adam began to shine.